The most beautiful beaches in Gozo: our complete guide

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-After telling you about Malta’s best beaches, here I am again with a complete guide to the loveliest beaches in Gozo!
-For context, I spent eight days on Malta and rounded off with four days on Gozo.
-The moment you set foot on Gozo you feel far calmer than on Malta – fewer tourists, fewer cars and wild landscapes as far as the eye can see.
+After sharing my guide to Malta’s best beaches, I’m back with a complete guide to the loveliest beaches in Gozo!
+For context, I spent eight days in Malta, followed by four days in Gozo.
+The moment you arrive, the island feels much calmer than Malta, with fewer tourists, fewer cars, and wild landscapes stretching as far as the eye can see.
 Honestly, it’s a breath of fresh air!
-I know many travellers allow only a single day for Gozo; I understand if your schedule’s tight, but trust me, the island definitely deserves a few days.
+I know many travelers set aside just one day for Gozo.
+I understand if your schedule is tight, but trust me: the island truly deserves a few days.

-It’s half the size of Malta and life moves at a gentler pace.
-Among its many gems are gorgeous beaches and coves to explore.
-It’s usually warmer on Gozo than on Malta, and the sea’s warmer too – believe me, you really notice it in April!
-We also have a comprehensive travel guide with all the information you need for your trip to Gozo!
+Gozo is half the size of Malta, and life moves at a gentler pace.
+Among its many highlights are beautiful beaches and coves waiting to be explored.
+It’s usually warmer in Gozo than in Malta, and the sea is warmer too – believe me, you really notice the difference in April!
+We also have a comprehensive travel guide with everything you need to plan your trip to Gozo!

-With this guide I’ll show you all the places to swim on Gozo – from hidden coves to wide sandy beaches, there’s something for everyone.
-Everywhere the water is turquoise and crystal‑clear, in shades that vary from spot to spot.
-I’ll also explain how to get there, what to do once you’re there, and more.
-In short, Gozo’s beaches will hold no more secrets for you!
+In this guide, I’ll take you through all the best places to swim in Gozo – from hidden coves to broad sandy beaches, there’s something for everyone.
+The water is turquoise and crystal clear everywhere, though the shade varies from one spot to the next.
+I’ll also explain how to get there, what to do once you arrive, and more.
+By the end, Gozo’s beaches will hold no more secrets for you!

 Ramla Bay

-We’ll start with the island’s best‑known beach – and it’s easy to see why.
-It’s the largest (and most popular) stretch of sand on Gozo, tucked into the north‑east between Xagħra and Nadur.
-Getting there is simple: the roads are good and parking is available before the entrance.
-From the car park the beach is hidden by greenery, so you don’t see it at once – which makes the wow‑factor even greater.
-When it appears, its C‑shaped curve is truly spectacular.
+Let’s start with the island’s best-known beach – and it’s easy to see why.
+This is Gozo’s largest and most popular stretch of sand, tucked away in the northeast between Xagħra and Nadur.
+It’s easy to reach, with good roads and parking available before the entrance.
+From the parking lot, greenery hides the beach from view, so you don’t see it right away – which makes the first glimpse even more impressive.
+When it finally appears, its sweeping C-shaped curve is quite a sight.

-What makes it stand out is its golden‑red sand, a striking contrast with the turquoise sea.
-Its Maltese name, Ir‑Ramla l‑Ħamra, literally means “the red beach”.
-When I visited it was pleasantly quiet.
+What really sets it apart is the golden-red sand, which contrasts beautifully with the turquoise sea.
+Its Maltese name, Ir‑Ramla l‑Ħamra, literally means “the red beach.”
+It was pleasantly quiet when I visited.

-Because the beach is so wide we had space to spare.
-It’s great for lazing in the sun, picnicking, games on the sand and even snorkelling – I managed to spot several shoals of fish, which was fantastic!
+Because the beach is so wide, we had plenty of room.
+It’s ideal for stretching out in the sun, having a picnic, playing games on the sand, or even snorkeling – I spotted several schools of fish, which was fantastic!

 San Blas Bay – Nadur

-A stone’s throw from Ramla lies San Blas Bay.
-This time we’re talking cove rather than beach.
-It’s well hidden and reaching it takes some effort!
-The cove is a 15‑minute walk from Nadur and after that it’s foot‑ or quad‑access only – the road is steep, narrow and rough.
+Just a stone’s throw from Ramla lies San Blas Bay.
+This time, it’s more of a cove than a beach.
+It’s well hidden, and getting there takes a little effort!
+The cove is a 15-minute walk from Nadur, and from there it can only be reached on foot or by quad – the road is steep, narrow, and rough.
 Park in the small lot just before the descent.
-The climb back up is quite something – my calves and thighs were burning (the locals ahead of us felt it too, haha).
+The climb back up is no joke – my calves and thighs were burning, and even the locals ahead of us were feeling it, haha.

-I visited in April and saw the cove in its wild state, strewn with big rocks and piles of seaweed.
-In summer, once the storms and wind have passed, it’s cleaned and a lovely reddish sand appears – almost unrecognisable and much nicer for sunbathing!
+I visited in April, when the cove was still in its wild state, scattered with large rocks and piles of seaweed.
+In summer, once the storms and wind have eased, it is cleaned up and a lovely reddish sand emerges – the place looks almost unrecognizable and is much better suited to sunbathing!

-Note the strong‑current warning signs.
-In busy summer months a jeep sometimes ferries people back up – in the heat it’s worth it.
-If you want a secluded swimming spot, this is it!
+Pay attention to the signs warning of strong currents.
+During the busy summer months, a jeep sometimes takes visitors back up – in the heat, it can be well worth it.
+For a secluded swimming spot, this is hard to beat!

 Dwejra Bay

 Next, head west to Dwejra Bay.
-The dramatic cliffs surrounding this natural site make an instant impression and the water is crystal clear – you can spot fish from the shore.
-The famous Azure Window collapsed in 2017, but the area is still spectacular.
-You may have seen the arch in Clash of the Titans or Game of Thrones; even without it the place is stunning.
+The dramatic cliffs surrounding this natural site make an immediate impression, and the water is so clear that you can spot fish from the shore.
+The famous Azure Window collapsed in 2017, but the area remains remarkable.
+You may recognize the arch from Clash of the Titans or Game of Thrones; even without it, the setting is still beautiful.

-Between the cliffs lies the Inland Sea, a little lagoon linked to the Med by a tunnel cut through the rock.
-The water is a vivid deep blue.
+Between the cliffs lies the Inland Sea, a small lagoon connected to the Mediterranean by a tunnel carved through the rock.
+The water is a vivid, deep blue.
 You can swim here – it was warm even in April, which surprised me.
-Local fishermen offer ten‑minute boat rides through the lagoon.
+Local fishermen also offer ten-minute boat rides through the lagoon.

-I visited on a quad‑bike tour, but you can also drive – there’s a car park right next door.
-Going down on a quad was great fun!
-If you’re peckish you’ll find a few food stalls beside the parking area.
+I visited as part of a quad-bike tour, but you can also drive – there’s a parking lot right beside the site.
+Riding down on a quad was great fun!
+If you get hungry, you’ll find a few food stalls next to the parking area.

-Despite these small facilities the site feels natural and authentic – a big plus.
-Dwejra Bay is definitely one of Gozo’s must‑sees.
+Despite these small facilities, the site still feels natural and authentic – a real plus.
+Dwejra Bay is definitely one of Gozo’s must-see places.

 Hondoq ir‑Rummien

-Hondoq ir‑Rummien was a wonderful surprise and became one of my favourites.
-Much less known than the other beaches here, yet well worth the trip.
-The small bay lies in the far south below Qala.
-The water’s colour struck me immediately – crystal‑clear and turquoise, the same shade as the famous Blue Lagoon.
-From here on the south‑east coast you actually swim facing Comino and its Blue Lagoon in the distance!
+Hondoq ir‑Rummien was a wonderful surprise and quickly became one of my favorites.
+It is far less known than the other beaches in this guide, yet it is well worth the trip.
+This small bay lies in the far south, below Qala.
+The color of the water caught my eye immediately – crystal clear and turquoise, much like the famous Blue Lagoon.
+From this spot on the southeast coast, you can actually swim facing Comino, with the Blue Lagoon visible in the distance!

-Be aware the currents are stronger than in the lagoon; caution is needed.
-Maybe it’s calmer in summer, but when I went the sea was rough and warning signs were up.
-I really don’t get why this spot isn’t more famous, especially as the access roads are wide and well paved – a big plus on Gozo!
+Keep in mind that the currents are stronger here than in the lagoon, so take care.
+It may be calmer in summer, but when I visited, the sea was rough and warning signs were posted.
+I honestly don’t understand why this spot is not better known, especially since the access roads are wide and well paved – a major plus in Gozo!

-Yet the place still feels unspoilt, with no resort vibe.
+Even with these amenities, the place still feels unspoiled, with none of the atmosphere of a resort.
 I really loved this Gozo beach; let me know what you think if you visit!

 Mgarr‑ix‑Xini Beach

-Here’s another cove you might love.
-It hides at the end of a small gorge in southern Gozo.
-White cliffs, translucent water and a peaceful atmosphere give it its charm.
-It’s not large, but it’s perfect for calm swims and snorkelling – no crowds to jostle you, haha.
+Here’s another cove you may love.
+Tucked away at the end of a small gorge in southern Gozo, it draws you in with its white cliffs, translucent water, and peaceful atmosphere.
+It is not large, but it is perfect for a quiet swim or a snorkeling session – with no crowds pushing past you, haha.

-Divers will love the seabed – there’s even a wreck, the MV Xlendi, to explore.
-Facilities are limited to one small waterfront restaurant, simple but fine.
-Getting there is trickier: a very narrow winding road where passing other cars is hard, so arrive early.
+Divers will appreciate the seabed too – there is even a wreck, the MV Xlendi, to explore.
+Facilities are limited to one small waterfront restaurant, which is simple but perfectly fine.
+Getting there is a little trickier: the road is extremely narrow and winding, and passing another car can be difficult, so arrive early.

 Wied il‑Għasri

-Another hidden treasure awaits in Gozo’s north.
-A secret cove nestles between cliffs; the calm water is a deep crystal blue.
-The view from above is amazing, and descending the rock‑cut steps feels like entering a world apart.
-The tiny pebble beach isn’t for long sunbathing sessions but for swimming between the high walls and snorkelling.
+Another hidden treasure awaits in northern Gozo.
+This secluded cove is tucked between steep cliffs, with calm, crystal-clear water in a deep shade of blue.
+The view from above is beautiful, and walking down the steps carved into the rock feels like entering another world.
+The tiny pebble beach is not made for long sunbathing sessions, but it is ideal for swimming between the high rock walls and snorkeling.

-You can stand for several metres.
-Divers, there’s a superb cave at the entrance and the waters are rich.
-The water was chilly when I went, so I just dipped my feet, but standing amid those soaring cliffs in such wild scenery was fantastic – the silence and sense of being alone with nature…
+You can stand for several meters.
+Divers will also find a superb cave at the entrance and plenty to explore underwater.
+The water was chilly when I visited, so I only dipped my feet in, but standing beneath those towering cliffs in such a wild setting was wonderful – the silence, the feeling of being alone with nature…

-Reaching it means finishing on foot.
-Drive as far as the road allows and walk the last six minutes (unless you have a pick‑up or quad, haha).
-For peace and isolation it’s unbeatable.
+You will need to complete the final stretch on foot.
+Drive as far as the road allows, then walk the last six minutes, unless you have a pickup or a quad, haha.
+For peace and seclusion, it is hard to beat.

-Gozo has plenty more swimming spots that are just as beautiful as the beaches and coves above!
+Gozo has plenty of other swimming spots that are every bit as beautiful as the beaches and coves above!

 Xlendi Bay

-Not really a beach, but a stunning bay for swimming, diving (there’s a 70‑metre underwater tunnel) and snorkelling.
-The water is crystal clear and turquoise – for me one of the most vivid blues anywhere on Gozo!
-Cliffs and restaurants line the bay; eat by the water and you’ll definitely spot fish.
+It is not really a beach, but it is a beautiful bay for swimming, diving – there is a 70-meter underwater tunnel – and snorkeling.
+The water is crystal clear and turquoise, and to me it was one of the most vivid shades of blue anywhere in Gozo!
+Cliffs and restaurants line the bay; if you eat by the water, you are almost certain to spot fish.

-Originally a small fishing village, it now attracts plenty of visitors and locals alike.
-My accommodation on Gozo was literally steps from Xlendi Bay and it’s where I snorkelled.
-Tip – the most fish gather along the cliffs.
-I followed plenty of grey and black shoals; the setting is superb.
+Once a small fishing village, Xlendi now attracts plenty of visitors and locals alike.
+My accommodation in Gozo was literally steps from Xlendi Bay, and this is where I went snorkeling.
+A tip: most of the fish gather along the cliffs.
+I swam alongside plenty of gray and black schools of fish, and the setting was superb.

-The bay is large but there’s only a small patch of fine sand.
-You can enter the water there or use ladders and paths around the edge.
-For me it’s one of Gozo’s best places to jump in!
-Every time I strolled by I wanted to dive.
-I’m sure you’ll feel the same.
-Sunsets here are beautiful too.
+The bay is large, but there is only a small patch of fine sand.
+You can enter the water from there or use the ladders and paths around the edge.
+To me, it is one of the best places in Gozo to jump into the water!
+Every time I walked past, I wanted to dive in.
+You may well feel the same.
+The sunsets are beautiful too.

 Dahlet Qorrot Beach

-Next up, a little spot mainly frequented by locals.
-Between Nadur and Qala, this simple cove is wonderfully peaceful – well worth it!
-A bit of sand and sea breeze, clear calm water perfect for a dip or snorkelling.
-Colourful fishing boats and their rock‑hewn huts add unique authenticity.
-When I went there were hardly any people.
+Next is a small spot visited mainly by locals.
+Set between Nadur and Qala, this simple cove is wonderfully peaceful and well worth the detour.
+There is a little sand, a refreshing sea breeze, and clear, calm water that is perfect for a swim or some snorkeling.
+Colorful fishing boats and huts carved into the rock give the place a wonderfully authentic feel.
+There were hardly any people when I visited.

-The seabed is rocky, so water shoes help, though it’s up to you.
-The access road is narrow but in good condition, so it’s fine.
+The seabed is rocky, so water shoes can be helpful, though they are not essential.
+The access road is narrow but in good condition, so it is manageable.

 Qbajjar Bay

-Qbajjar Bay was my final stop on a guided quad day – a great note to end on!
-Just beyond Marsalforn and the salt pans, continue and you’ll reach this bay.
-Rocks surround it, giving different viewpoints.
+Qbajjar Bay was the final stop on my guided quad tour – a lovely way to end the day!
+Continue beyond Marsalforn and the salt pans, and you will reach the bay.
+It is surrounded by rocks, which offer several different viewpoints.
 The water was warm even in early April.
-Sadly our break was only 35 minutes, too short for a swim, but a foot‑dip was still nice.
+Unfortunately, our stop lasted only 35 minutes, which was too short for a swim, but dipping my feet in was still enjoyable.

-The vibe is relaxed, local and simple.
-The water is calm and shallow; you can stand quite far out.
-Even from the shore I saw plenty of small fish – with a mask and fins it must be amazing.
-Nearby restaurants serve fresh fish or drinks with a view, and the rock‑cut salt pans are beautiful, especially in late‑day golden light.
+The atmosphere is relaxed, local, and unpretentious.
+The water is calm and shallow, and you can stand quite a long way out.
+I spotted plenty of small fish even from the shore – with a mask and fins, it must be wonderful.
+Nearby restaurants serve fresh fish or drinks with a view, and the salt pans carved into the rock are especially beautiful in the golden light at the end of the day.

 Għajn Barrani

-Yet another gem in wild nature.
-Far from classic busy beaches, you’ll find no sand here, only rocky platforms like terraces by the sea.
-The water is an intense yet transparent blue.
-I’ve heard it’s excellent for snorkelling and swimming.
+Here is another gem surrounded by wild nature.
+Far from the usual busy beaches, you will find no sand here, only rocky platforms that form natural terraces beside the sea.
+The water is an intense yet transparent blue, and I have heard that the area is excellent for both swimming and snorkeling.

-To get there you’ll walk from Marsalforn or Xagħra via scenic trails with cliff views.
-The vibe is peaceful and pleasant.
+To reach it, you will need to walk from Marsalforn or Xagħra along scenic trails with views of the cliffs.
+The atmosphere is peaceful and relaxing.

 Xwejni Bay

 Right next to Qbajjar, Xwejni Bay is a small inlet beside the salt pans.
-You can swim here; the water is calm and clear, perfect for snorkelling.
+You can swim here, and the calm, clear water is ideal for snorkeling.

-Park in Marsalforn or Qbajjar and walk the rest.
+Park in Marsalforn or Qbajjar, then walk the rest of the way.

-Now that we’ve toured Gozo’s most beautiful beaches, you know it all!
-From authentic coves to red‑sand shores, I hope this helps you plan your route and get off the beaten track.
+Now that we have explored Gozo’s most beautiful beaches, you know what to expect!
+From authentic coves to red-sand shores, I hope this guide helps you plan your route and venture off the beaten path.

-If you’ll spend a few days on Gozo, read our article on everything to see and do there – you’ll find all the island’s must‑sees.
-It’ll be a handy bonus!
+If you are spending a few days in Gozo, take a look at our article on everything to see and do there – it covers all the island’s must-see places.
+It is a useful companion to this guide!

-I would also like to take this opportunity to recommend a visit to the neighbouring island of Comino.
-It is unspoilt and has some superb beaches!
+I would also recommend visiting the neighboring island of Comino.
+It remains unspoiled and has some superb beaches!

 Written by Laura CALLES